kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-motion-ratios.markdown

 The packaging challenges faced by the manufacturer are apparent when analyzing the motion ratios of the Acura RSX rear suspension.
-Because the coilover assembly offset from the wheel centre, the motion ratio is reduced.
-In contrast with the front suspension, the rear anti-roll bar motion ratio is approximately double the front.
+Because the coilover assembly is offset from the wheel centre, the motion ratio is reduced.
+To contrast with the front suspension, the rear anti-roll bar motion ratio is approximately double the front.

-The motion ratios are important when choosing custom spring or damping rates.
+The motion ratios are important when choosing custom springs or dampers.
-Stiffness is doubly reduced due to the reduction in mechanical advantage and displacement.
+Stiffness is doubly reduced due to mechanical advantage and the lessened displacement.
 Having these values are a huge help to chassis setup - an advantage for anyone developing a car!